Medically reviewed and cowritten by Jamie Johnson, Registered Dietitian Nutritionist (RDN).

 Pears for Baby

-Not only are pears super tasty, but they are also a great source of fiber, Vitamin C and potassium.
-These important nutrients are vital for a healthy heart, immune system and digestive tract!
-Many practitioners even recommend pears to be one of the first fruits introduced to babies since they’re easy on under-developed digestive tracts.
+Not only are pears super tasty, but they are also a great source of fiber and vitamin C, and they contain vitamin K and potassium.
+These important nutrients are vital for a healthy heart, bones, immune system, and digestive tract!
+Many practitioners even recommend pears as one of the first fruits introduced to babies since they’re easy on under-developed digestive tracts.
 When grabbing a pear to snack on, think twice before peeling.
 A pear’s skin contains three to four times as many antioxidants as the flesh and have anti-inflammatory and anti-cancer properties!
-The skin, which is thin and has good flavor, also contains more than half of the pear’s dietary fiber.
-Add pears to a smoothie for a nutrient boost, or puree them with apples for a delicious take on apple sauce for kiddos and baby.
+The thin skin, which has good flavor, also contains more than half of the pear’s dietary fiber.
+Add pears to a smoothie for a nutrient boost, or puree them with apples for a delicious take on apple sauce for kiddos and your baby.

 Copper – helps to form collagen which is essential for healthy bones and connective tissue